Guide to obtaining an IDP before your trip to Japan

 What is an International Driving Permit?

-- An International Driving Permit (IDP) is a document that allows holders to drive in any country that recognizes IDPs
+An International Driving Permit, or IDP for short, is a document that allows holders to drive in any country that is a signatory of the Geneva Convention of 1949.

-- IDPs must be issued in country of origin
+IDPs must be issued in the same country that issued your original driver’s license.

 How do I obtain an IDP?